twhoekstra/alpaca_kernel/README.md

 if the notebook can independently issue Ctrl-C KeyboardInterrupt signals into the kernel, there is no longer a need to worry about what happens when it hangs waiting for input from a serial connection.

-Other known projects that have implemented a Jupyter Micropython kernel are:
+Other known projects that have implemented a ALPACA Kernel are:
 * https://github.com/adafruit/alpaca_kernel
 * https://github.com/willingc/circuitpython_kernel
 * https://github.com/TDAbboud/mpkernel